 The medical dangers of obesity in cats

-Obesity has been linked to a variety of health problems in cats.
-Below we will discuss the most important medical challenges cats face with obesity.
+As we've discussed, obesity has been linked to a variety of health problems in cats.
+Here are some of the main concerns with obesity in cats:

 Cardiovascular disease